chemprop/chemprop/README.md

 ### Additional Features

 While the model works very well on its own, especially after hyperparameter optimization, we have seen that additional features can further improve performance on certain datasets.
 The additional features can be added at the atom-, bond, or molecule-level.
 Molecule-level features can be either automatically generated by RDKit or custom features provided by the user.

+#### Molecule-Level Custom Features

+If you install from source, you can modify the code to load custom features as follows:

+1. **Generate features:** If you want to generate features in code, you can write a custom features generator function in `chemprop/features/features_generators.py`.
+Scroll down to the bottom of that file to see a features generator code template.
+2. **Load features:** If you have features saved as a numpy `.npy` file or as a `.csv` file, you can load the features by using `--features_path /path/to/features`.
+Note that the features must be in the same order as the SMILES strings in your data file.
+Also note that `.csv` files must have a header row and the features should be comma-separated with one line per molecule.
+By default, provided features will be normalized unless the flag `--no_features_scaling` is used.

 #### Molecule-Level RDKit 2D Features